Pennfield mom's hearing for crash that killed her 8-year-old son postponed - NewsBreak

 Community invited to finish painting Bike Friendly Kalamazoo mural

-PORTAGE, Mich. — A mural to encourage bike ridership and promote bike safety is to be completed and unveiled to the community Saturday.
+PORTAGE, Mich. — A mural to encourage bike ridership and promote bike safety is to be completed and unveiled to the community Saturday 1 p.m. to 5 p.m.
 The community is also invited to help finish painting the mural, located near Lovers Lane and Centre Avenue in Portage.
-The massive 17 by 58-foot painting...
+The...

 Expect delays starting Monday, construction begins in Battle Creek